opensourcedesign/opensourcedesign.github.io/code-of-conduct.md

 **Don't discriminate against anyone**

 Please be especially sensitive and aware of others who are different from you.
-Don't make jokes, offhand comments, or name your projects in ways that can be offensive or relating to the following topics:
+Don't make jokes, offhand comments, or name your projects in ways that can be offensive relating to, but not limited to, the following topics

 - Age
 - Culture
 - Ethnicity
 - Gender identity & expression
 - Nationality
-- Physical differences
+- Physical disabilities or differences
-- Mental differences
+- Mental disabilities or differences
 - Politics
 - Race
 - Religion